Taz-Bizeloper/Cordova-ShellApp/README.md

 - Update the config.xml file with your App information: name, description, The "id" property on the widget tag, The universal links host names and scheme, the host and scheme names under both android and iOS tags
 - The shell App contains Google Firebase push notifications plugin.
 You will need to create a [Firebase application](https://firebase.google.com) and download the Google-Services.json (For Android) and the GoogleServices-Info.plist (For iOS) then put the two files in the root directory (next to config.xml) before adding platforms
 - If you are not looking to use this plugin you can remove the reference from the package.json and config.xml or you will see an error about missing Google Services files.
-- If you are not familiar with setting up firebase join the [Discord](https://discord.gg/bizelop)
+- If you are not familiar with setting up firebase contact us on [Twitter](https://twitter.com/mmwirelesstech) or email us at [mj@mmWirelessTech.com](mailto:mj@mmWirelessTech.com) we will be happy to help!

 In the resources folder there are two images icon.png and splash.png that you can update.